Lekan-E/Analysis-of-Canadian-Gas-Prices/README.md

 ## Exploratory Data Analysis
 The purpose of exploring the data is to find insights and provide recommendations on the following key areas:
-- Regional Price Variations: Differences in fuel prices across various Canadian provinces.
+- **Regional Price Variations**: Differences in fuel prices across various Canadian provinces.
-- Average Cost: Monthly average retail fuel price at self-service filling stations in each Canadian province.
+- **Average Cost**: Monthly average retail fuel price at self-service filling stations in each Canadian province.
-- Year-over-Year Change: Percentage change in fuel prices compared to the same period in the previous year.
+- **Year-over-Year Change**: Percentage change in fuel prices compared to the same period in the previous year.
-- Seasonal Variation: Fluctuations in fuel prices during different seasons of the year (Fall, Winter, Spring, Summer).
+- **Seasonal Variation**: Fluctuations in fuel prices during different seasons of the year (Fall, Winter, Spring, Summer).

 ## Summary of Insights